DHTMLX/docs-suite/docs/list/api/list_aftereditend_event.md

 @signature: {'afterEditEnd: (value: string, id: string) => void;'}

 @params:
-- value		string		the value of an item
+- `value: string` - the value of an item
-- id		string | number		the id of an item
+- `id: string | number` - the id of an item

 @example:
 list.events.on("AfterEditEnd", function(value,id){